 The Rick’s Cafe Experience – Negril, Jamaica

 My fiance and I traveled to Negril last month for my oldest, most dearest friends wedding.
-Aside from the wedding festivities, our only real “plan” was to relax on the beach with a frozen rum drink in hand.
-And that’s precisely what we did…in good company, too!
+Aside from the wedding festivities, our only real “plan” was to relax on the beach with a frozen drink in hand.
+And that’s precisely what we did.
 Normally I like to have my trips planned out but something about the laid back Jamaican vibe, warm Caribbean water and continuous flow of drinks made me forget what a plan even was.
-No worries, mon!

 We brought the entire crew back to Rick’s a few days later but instead of taking a taxi there, we bargained with one of the local salesmen on the beach to get us a boat.
 Our boat wasn’t anything special…just a regular glass bottom boat…but traveling by water allowed us to see the unique, rocky shoreline of Negril.
 It was so different from the fine, white sand of the seven mile beach we had grown used to that it was almost hard to believe we were on the same island, let alone the same side the island!